gnu-octave/statistics/README.md

 Please, make sure that when reporting a bug you provide as much information as possible for other users to be able to replicate it.
 Use [markdown tips](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to make your post clear and easy to read and understand your issue.

-[^2]: Don't open an issues just for requesting a missing function!
+[^2]: Don't open an issue just for requesting a missing function!
 Implement it yourself and make an invaluable contribution :innocent:

 ## 4. Contribute